 The impeachment rejoinder raised by Trump’s lawyers, then, should not be dismissed out of hand.
 It would let the conservative justices protect Trump while claiming mere fidelity to separation of powers.
 And Pelosi could neutralize it in an instant by launching a bona fide impeachment inquiry, undercutting the legal basis for Trump’s resistance to the Mazars subpoena.
 The probe need not lead ineluctably to an impeachment vote; it need merely clarify that the House is actually mulling impeachment, which it should already be doing anyway.
-Pelosi is running out of reasons to use the I-word.
+Pelosi is running out of reasons not to use the I-word.
 And Trump’s lawyers are so confident in her resistance to impeachment that they’re exploiting her words to shield Trump’s finances from congressional scrutiny.

 Support our journalism